FarkIst/TestSemesterProject/README.md

 * Add a decent assertion library to tests
 * Add another parameter test (?)
 * Add another cucumber test, better than the current one (?)
-* Finish up a few more core mappers, for front end functionality
-* Finish up a few more mapping tests
 * Add some test data (script is best, check the test persistence unit how to easily add it) to production DB
 * state testing and behavior testing for backend??
 * Test the API (important)